History of UC Sampdoria: The birth of Sampdoria

 After World War II had prevented regular soccer championships from taking place in 1943-1944, Sampierdarenese and Andrea Doria returned to activity in 1945.
 At the end of the 1945-1946 National Division, Andrea Doria was ranked 10th in the Serie A Alta Italia, while Sampierdarenese was ranked 14th and last.
 Sampierdarenese was, therefore, to be excluded from the next edition of Serie A due to the exhaustion of places provided for in the championship regulations when, following the reunification of the North and South national leagues, it was decided to give preference to sports titles acquired over time: therefore, Sampierdarenese, by virtue of the past season played as AC Liguria, was admitted to the new 20-team single-round league at the expense of Andrea Doria, which had been readmitted to the top division as compensation for the forced merger into Dominante.
 This caught the Dorians off guard, who had already purchased, for the considerable sum of 3,200,000 lire, the rising star Adriano Bassetto from Vicenza.
 Thus an embarrassing situation was created: Sampierdarenese was in Serie A but with a disastrous economic-financial situation, while the “rich” Andrea Doria was relegated automatically to Serie B. After a series of meetings, the managements of the two clubs agreed, therefore, to join forces.

 The new club, the Unione Calcio Sampierdarenese-Doria known as “Sampdoria,” was formed on August 12, 1946, with the final merger between Andrea Doria and Sampierdarenese; initially the planned naming was “Doria-Sampierdarenese” (Doria-Samp).
 The first president was Piero Sanguineti, who was soon replaced by ambitious businessman Amedeo Rissotto, while the first coach was Florentine Giuseppe Galluzzi.
 Sampdoria was immediately admitted to Serie A, by virtue of the top sports title inherited from Sampierdarenese, while Andrea Doria provided the sporting and economic resources.

 In the same month, the new club returned to play on Andrea Doria's “historic” playing ground, namely what was the ground known as the “Cajenna” in the Marassi district, which has since become the Luigi Ferraris Stadium.

 For the new club, a jersey was designed that combined the colors of both teams: the white and blue of Andrea Doria, with the white, red and black of Sampierdarenese.
-The result was an absolutely unique uniform, certainly the most original of those in the entire national football scene: a blue jersey interspersed with two white stripes, one red and one black, with the coat of arms of Genoa (the cross of St. George) in the center.
+The result was a unique uniform, a blue jersey interspersed with two white stripes, one red and one black, with the coat of arms of Genoa (the cross of St. George) in the center.
 The team's symbol, on the other hand, is composed of a bundle of blue-ringed stripes placed diagonally, in the center of which is a black silhouette depicting the face of a typical stylized Genoese fisherman with beard, a distinctive cap, a pipe and his hair blowing in the wind.
 This figure is called “baciccia” in Genoese dialect.